dakujem/oliva-tree/readme.md

 `composer require oliva/tree`

 Older versions of Oliva Tree run on PHP 5.4 and up and also PHP 7.0 and up.
 Latest version supports PHP 7.4+ and PHP 8+.

 ## Changelog

 > Notable changes only.

+**1.4**
+- PHP 8.1 supported
+- some return type-hints added

 **1.3**
-- PHP 8 support added
+- PHP 8.0 support added
 - PHP >= 7.4 required
-- updated to simple permissive license (Unlicense)
+- updated to a simple permissive license (Unlicense)

 **1.2.3**
 - updated licensing to enable multi-licensing, i.e. one can now use any of GPL, MIT or BSD license, see [license.md](license.md) for more information